idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 together.
 Idris provides syntax for defining records and automatically generating field access and update functions.
 Unlike the syntax used for data structures, records in Idris follow a different syntax from that seen in Haskell.
-For example, we can represent a person’s name and age in a record:
+For example, we can represent a person's name and age in a record:

 .. code-block:: idris